teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/TwoDevelopersNoConflicts.md

-# Two Developers Work Together with no Conficts
+# Two Developers Work Together With no Conficts

 The following example shows two developers collaborating on a GitHub repository.
 Try this with our own GitHub repository.